jkuatagges/AggesWebsiteChallenge2021/README.md

 - [ ] AGGES committee to be available.
 - [ ] AGGES committee to have profile picture, current position, linkedin link and twitter link

+**Our Team**
+- [ ] You should add the current execs and a section for Significant Alumni
+- [ ] Append all their contacts
+- [ ] They should be easily reachable by just one click

 **Events**
 - [ ] Update the events timeline.
 - [ ] If there is any upcoming event, it should be updatable easily